vlang/v/doc/docs.md

 any // similar to C's void* and Go's interface{}
 ```

-Please note that unlike C and Go, `int` is always a 32 bit integer.
+> Note: Unlike C and Go, `int` is always a 32 bit integer.

 There is an exception to the rule that all operators
 in V must have values of the same type on both sides.
 A small primitive type